MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 A SPA (single page application) running in a browser requests static assets including scripts, stylesheets and media assets.
 Once loaded, the SPA makes API calls that provide functionality.

 * SPA users are authenticated by [Azure Active Directory (Azure AD)][aad] or [Azure AD B2C][aad-b2c].
 The browser performs DNS lookups to resolve addresses to Azure Front Door.
 * [Azure Front Door][afd] is the public front-end for all internet requests, acting as a global HTTP reverse proxy and cache in front of several Azure services.
-Front Door also provides automatic protection from layer 4 DDoS attacks, and a range of other features to enhance the security and performance of your application.
+Front Door also provides automatic protection from layer 3 and 4 DDoS attacks, and a range of other features including WAF (web application firewall), caching and custom rules to enhance the security and performance of your application.
 * [Azure Static Web Apps][swa] hosts all of the SPA assets, including scripts, stylesheets and media.
 * [Azure App Service][app-services] hosts the "front-end" API applications that are called by the SPA.
 Deployment slots are used to provide zero-downtime releases.
 * App Services and Functions Apps use [Virtual Network (VNet) Integration][vnet-integration] to connect to backend Azure services over a private VNet.